DanB91/dcpu/dcpu-prof/README.md

 types of data in table form.
 Options to these commands allow us to sort the data in different ways and to filter out unnecessary clutter.

 ### Usage

 Read the given file:

     $ dcpu-prof data.prof

-Run the program with the `-h` flag for a listing of all options.
+Type 'help' in the program for a list of commands.

-### Example

 ### Top Example

 Here is an excerpt of an example usage of the `top` command.
-It lists only the usage of functions.
+It lists only the usage of functions or files.
 This is a good starting point when profiling code.
 As it gives a rough overview of where most of the CPU time is spent without going into too much detail.

-	$ gobuild && ./dcpu-prof ../testdata/test.prof
-	dcpu-prof 0.4.1342128514 (Go runtime go1.0.2).
-	Copyright (c) 2010-2012, Jim Teeuwen.
-	Press 'q' to exit or 'help' for help.

 	top
 	48 sample(s), 110 cycle(s)
 		   42  87.50%       98  89.09% memchr               memchr.dasm:15
 		    4   8.33%        8   7.27% assert_eq            assert_eq.dasm:8
 		    2   4.17%        4   3.64% assert_ez            assert_ez.dasm:8

-	top 3 cost
+	top -file
-	48 sample(s), 110 cycle(s)
+	108 sample(s), 225 cycle(s)
-		   42  87.50%       98  89.09% memchr               memchr.dasm:15
-		    4   8.33%        8   7.27% assert_eq            assert_eq.dasm:8
+		   70  64.81%      157  69.78% memcmp.dasm
+		   28  25.93%       48  21.33% _test.dasm
+		    8   7.41%       16   7.11% assert_eq.dasm
-		    2   4.17%        4   3.64% assert_ez            assert_ez.dasm:8
+		    2   1.85%        4   1.78% assert_ez.dasm

-The table shows 6 columns:
+The table shows 5 or 6 columns, depending on whether you are viewing function or file listings:

 * **COUNT**: This is the cumulative total number of times each instruction inside this function was executed.